ssddanbrown/inlets/README.md

 > [OpenFaaS&reg;](https://github.com/openfaas/faas) makes it easy for developers to deploy event-driven functions and microservices to Kubernetes without repetitive, boiler-plate coding.
 Package your code or an existing binary in a Docker image to get a highly scalable endpoint with auto-scaling and metrics.
 The project has around 19k GitHub stars, over 240 contributors and a growing number of end-users in production.

-Become an Insider to receive regular *Insider Updates* on inlets, and all his other OSS work, blogs and videos via [GitHub Sponsors](https://github.com/users/alexellis/sponsorship)

 ### Backlog & goals

 #### Completed